Claiming Universal Credit when you're self-employed

 - business certificates, such as for insurance or professional accreditation

-What does ‘minimum income floor’ mean if you’re self-employed
+What ‘minimum income floor’ means if you’re gainfully self-employed

 The minimum income floor is the amount of money an employed person in a similar situation to you would earn on the National Living Wage or National Minimum Wage, after taking off tax and National Insurance.